TheAmirMehdi/TheAmirMehdi/README.md

 - 👋 Hi, I’m @TheAmirMehdi
 - 👀 I’m interested in PHP as well as Javascript but I'm willing to learn anything that would be helpful for my skills in web developing.
 - 🌱 I’m currently learning PHP and JS
-- 💞️ I’m looking to collaborate on things about back-end creating but again I'm willing to do front-end too as long as it's just basic javascript.
+- 💞️ I’m looking to collaborate on things about back-end developing but again I'm willing to do front-end too as long as it's just basic javascript.
 - 📫 How to reach me on my telegram @TheAmirMeh or my discord account AmirMehdi#8320.

 <!---